Falls Prevention and Home Safety Tips

 Beyond Physical Support

-Falls aren’t just physical risks — they affect confidence.
+Falls aren’t just physical risks, they affect confidence.
 A live-in carer helps older adults move safely and rebuild that confidence with gentle encouragement and daily support.
+They can also co-ordinate and collaborate with occupational therapists and district nurses for professional assessments and equipment advice.

 If you’re concerned about your loved one’s risk of falling, live-in care offers both prevention and peace of mind.